senjaputras/Wazuh/Integration/README.md

 In my current script, the GraphQL query is specifically set to search for *.top domains.
 I’m working on changing that to a variable (still in progress).

+For now there is duplication of data from OpenCTI in one json/event, this makes parsing not work properly.
+I am in the process of working on that
-I’ll share more details soon!
+I will share more details soon!